logo

 What is hydraulic oil contamination?

 Hydraulic oil contamination occurs when foreign particles or substances enter the hydraulic fluid, compromising its performance.
-These contaminants can include dirt, water, metal particles, or even degraded oil itself.
+These contaminants generally fall into four categories: solid particles, water, air, and chemical byproducts from degraded oil itself.

 Understanding the causes of contamination can help prevent it.
 Here are the primary reasons: